kywx

 Energy Status

-A compact shortwave trough with a distinct vorticity maxima is pivoting through the mean flow.
+A compact shortwave trough with high vorticity values (0.00010+) is pivoting through the broad cyclonic flow.

 Hydrology